Spec-Tr/Accessible-Page-Demo/README.md

 ## Description

-A mockup of a webpage that was provided in the form of starter code that required modification to affect implementation of the following basic features; proper use of semantic tags, responsiveness, dynamic styling, etc.
+A mockup of a webpage that was provided in the form of starter code that required modification to affect implementation of the following basic features; proper use of semantic elements, alt. tags, responsiveness, etc.

 ## Link to Deployed Website